List of unproduced film projects based on Marvel Comics: Mort the Dead Teenager

 A film adaptation of the 4-issue miniseries Mort the Dead Teenager had been in development since 1997.
 Robert Zemeckis and Steven Spielberg were attached to produce at DreamWorks Pictures with Jim Cooper writing the script.
 Elijah Wood was in talks for the role of the titular character and Dominique Swain as his love interest.

 Production had switched sometime around 2002 with Quentin Tarantino and Madonna replacing Spielberg and Zemeckis, production now at A Band Apart alongside distribution by Dimension Films, with Dean Paraskevopoulos hired to direct.
 Jessica Simpson was reportedly cast as Mort's love interest a year later, with test footage shot.
 Original comic author Larry Hama later stated that he had no large involvement with any of the attempted adaptations despite writing a screenplay, and that his involvement with the future of the comic ended after it was finished.

-As of 2023, the film has not been made and it is assumed to have been shelved.
+As of 2023, the film has not been made, and it is assumed to have been shelved.
 8 minutes of test footage was cut into a pitch trailer, which was uploaded to YouTube channel "Mort" on September 14, 2025.

 Power Pack

-On May 16, 2000, Marvel Enterprises agreed to develop 15 franchises into live-action films, television series, direct-to-video films and internet projects, one of which being Power Pack.
+On May 16, 2000, Marvel Enterprises agreed to develop 15 franchises into live-action films, television series, direct-to-video films, and internet projects, one of which was Power Pack.

 On April 22, 2010, they announced their plans to develop lesser-known characters into films such as the Power Pack.

 On September 28, 2017, it was reported that Marvel Studios was having Jonathan Schwartz oversee the film as a Spy Kids-like story.

 On June 25, 2018, Kevin Feige expressed interest in returning to Power Pack someday for a film.